fastrgv/RufasSwap/README.md

 ----------------------------------------------

 ## what is special about this project?
-It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
-Compiles and runs on Windows, GNU/Linux and Mac OSX systems.
+Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
+Achieves version 3.3 core profile contexts.
+Compiles and runs on MSwin32, GNU/Linux and Mac OS-X systems.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, SFML-Audio with a homebrew binding, and a GNAT compiler.
+Focusing on portability and open source freedom, this project relies on a thin GLFW3 binding, a thin OpenGL binding, & a PNG reader by Stephen Sanguine.